 The Master of Telecommunications and Software Engineering (MTSE-CS) is a course-only degree program that prepares students for professional practice in telecommunications and information technologies.
-The program, jointly offered by the Department of Electrical and Computer Engineering (ECE) and the Department of Computer Science (CS), can be completed in 1.5 years of full-time study.
+The program, jointly offered by the Department of Computer Science (CS), can be completed in 1.5 years of full-time study.

 Prerequisite Undergraduate Coursework

 A person holding a Bachelor of Science in Electrical Engineering, Computer Engineering, or Computer Science has the necessary broad background to undertake the MTSE-CS program.
 Students interested in the program who do not have such a Bachelor's degree should contact a departmental advisor before applying.
 Admission to this program requires satisfying admission requirements in both the CS and ECE departments.